t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 first token in the bigram to the second token, it would just produce data about the frequency of bigrams in the corpus.

-To establish that relationship, we need to calculate the **conditional probability** of the two tokens in a bigram.
+To establish that relationship, we must calculate the **conditional probability** of the two tokens in a bigram.
 That is, given token `w1`, how likely is token `w2` to follow?